-Displaying items in the experiment windows effectively involves two steps: creating an item for the window and adding that item to the window.
-Most of the commands in the AGI perform both steps together, but there is also a command for removing specific items without clearing the entire display and a command which allows one to put items that have been removed back on the display.
+Displaying items in experiment windows effectively involves two steps: creating an item for the window and adding that item to the window.
+The most commonly used commands in the AGI perform both steps together, but there are also commands for creating items without displaying them, for removing specific items without clearing the entire display, and a command which allows one to put created or removed items on the display.
 When creating the items, the AGI commands will construct an appropriate object for the type of window involved (one of the supported real windows, virtual, or visible virtual) and that item will be returned from the function.
-The type of those returned items will be different for each type of window, and the details of those item objects is not part of the AGI's API i.e. there are no commands for manipulating those objects in the AGI.
-Thus, the recommendation is to treat those objects as unmodifiable values.
+The type of those returned items will be different for each type of window, and the details of those item objects is not part of the AGI's API.
+Thus, the recommendation is to treat those objects as unmodifiable except through the use of the AGI modifying commands for the items.